-Theres a great post on the Raspberry PI forums, where someone has created the below dynamic banner for each time that you login.
+Theres a great post on the Raspberry PI forums, where someone has created the below dynamic banner for each time that you login, which we will be using here as an example.

-Hopefully one day this might get included into the standard operating system, if you can’t wait like me it’s fairly simple to get it installed.
+Perhaps one day this might get included into the standard operating system, but if you can’t wait like me it’s fairly simple to get it installed.

 sudo nano /home/pi/.bash_profile